jvegar/obsidian-vault-jevr/inbox/2025-09-13_Learning-Entity-Framework-Core.md

 - Namespace: Microsoft.AspNetCore.Builder
 The web application used to configure the HTTP pipeline, and routers.
 - Methods:
-  - CreateBuilder: Initializes a new instance of the WebApplicationBuilder class with preconfigured defaults.
+  - CreateBuilder: Initializes a new instance of the [[1757823016-webapplicationbuilder|WebApplicationBuilder]]class with preconfigured defaults.